 Where Can You Install Bathroom Lights?

 Typically, the places that you install your washroom lighting will be along the walls to supplement the light that is already coming from the overhead source.
-Bathroom lighting can be placed on the walls across from tubs, sinks and toilets, and even above mirrors to give you a better view into the looking glass.
+Bathroom wall lighting can be placed on the walls across from tubs, sinks and toilets, and even above mirrors to give you a better view into the looking glass.
 Because bathrooms are subject to humidity and other moisture, it is important to know the IP rating of the any of the lights you are considering, as you don’t want them to become damaged.

 Relevant Bathroom Lighting Zones